 A trial lawyer must fastidiously prepare a careful, thorough evidence grid.
 This work requires a passion for the case, a willingness to pore over the discovery findings and other data as they become available, and a proper recitation of each element of each allowed claim.
 In most cases, it is best to wait until the pleadings are settled before preparing your evidence grid.
 Once you have prepared it, you can list all of your own evidence in the grid as well as other evidence that you have obtained informally before bringing the case.
 You can then add further points of evidence as you obtain them during discovery and from your own investigation.

 Preparing an evidence grid, then, is necessary groundwork to proving your case at trial.
 It makes sense not to prepare the evidence grid until after the pleadings are settled, since you will not know until then what claims will be allowed at trial and on what basis, but the task should never be postponed to any later stage of the case.
 Of course, you will continue to add points of evidence onto your grid as the case proceeds, and you may modify the grid by adding and removing claims, but the grid should be set up and already include your own evidence before you propound any written discovery or take any deposition (excluding emergency discovery that you might seek to take at the very start of a case).
 As the new information arrives, you must then carefully organize it in your evidence grid.
 Ideally, by the time of trial your grid will be complete and list convincing evidence on the key points.
-You know that you have an “evidence problem” if your grid is suffused with references to your own client’s testimony or perhaps to the testimony of one or two other witnesses.
+You know that you have an “evidence problem” if your grid includes mostly or only references to your own client’s testimony.
 While certain obvious points require little substantiation at trial, you must always try to present cumulative, conclusive evidence on all of your key points, and the interested testimony of a few witnesses is rarely sufficient, save for cases in which the only available evidence is the say-so of the protagonists (thus the adage, it is a “he-said, she-said” case, which will invariably turn on the credibility of the opposing protagonists).

 Until recently I used an actual enormous binder that I or my assistant would lug around along with all of our other papers, but for our last trial we assembled our trial notebook as carefully organized pdf documents stored on a laptop computer.
 Even so, it is a good idea to have a traditional binder that you can use as a backup if your laptop crashes or fails to work properly at some point during the trial.